xaviermerino/XMSegmentedControl/README.md

 Alternatively, create a XMSegmentedControl from code.

-* Conform to the `XMSegmentedControlDelegate` protocol by implementing `func xmSegmentedControl(xmSegmentedControl: XMSegmentedControl, selectedSegment: Int)` to receive notifications on which segment was selected.

 ```Swift
 let backgroundColor = UIColor(red: 205/255, green: 74/255, blue: 1/255, alpha: 1)
 let highlightColor = UIColor(red: 226/255, green: 114/255, blue: 31/255, alpha: 1)